Get estimate

 Each POC enables you to verify whether one of your tech assumptions, concepts, integrations etc. can be implemented.
 Thus, if you need to verify two technical aspects in different parts of your project, you will need two proof of concept POCs.

 A POC doesn’t presuppose a perfect development, because it isn’t likely to be reused.
-Its essential aspects are hard-coded data, mocked APIs, etc. You can neglect code quality, security and simplify the UI.
+Its essential aspects are hard-coded data, mocked APIs, etc. You can neglect code quality, security and simplify the user interface.

 You should build up your POC project before prototyping and MVP development.
-A proof of concept methodology usually requires time and resources investment.
-But developing an unfeasible product always leads to much heavy expenses.
+A proof of concept methodology usually requires time and resource investment.
+But developing an unfeasible product always leads to heavy expenses.

-If you are uncertain about idea feasibility, concept proofing has two possible answers for you — yes or no. A negative reply won’t let you go on with a potentially inviable project.
+If you are uncertain about the feasibility of a product idea, concept proofing has two possible answers—yes or no. A negative reply will prevent you from proceeding with a potentially inviable project.
 If your idea has a positive proof of concept, you can continue to build your project.

 Proof of concept

 Proof of concept process flow or results are not meant to be shown to your users.
-It is an internal approach to solve critical issues.
-But showing it to your potential investors, in turn, can become your benefit in raising a seed funding.
+It is an internal approach to solving critical issues.
+However, showing it to your potential investors, in turn, can help you raise seed funding.
 Thus, you can show that you are a heavy hitter with a technically workable idea.

-To know how a POC stage can improve your business, check the key features of the approach.
+To know how a POC stage can improve your business, check the essential features of the approach.

 Key Proof of Concept Features